Thank you for your response

 The market-based approach generally uses the share prices of comparable public traded companies and the asset or stock sales of comparable private companies.
 Data related to private companies can be obtained from various proprietary databases available in the market.
 What is more important is how to choose the comparable companies – a lot of pre-conditions to be kept in mind while selecting such as nature and volume of the business, industry, size, financial condition of the comparable companies, the transaction date etc. There are two different methods when using the yield method (Yield is expected rate of return on investment) they are explained below:

 Shares are valued on the basis of expected earning and the normal rate of return.
 Under this method, value per share is calculated using the below formula:

-Under this method, shares are valued on the basis of expected dividend and the normal rate of return.
-The value per share is calculated by applying following formula:
+Under this method, shares are valued on the basis of the expected dividend and the normal rate of return.
+The value per share is calculated by applying the following formula: